Bebra777228/PolUVR/README.md

 ## Requirements 📋

-Python >= 3.10
+- Python >= 3.10

-Libraries: torch, onnx, onnxruntime, numpy, librosa, requests, six, tqdm, pydub
+- Libraries: torch, onnx, onnxruntime, numpy, librosa, requests, six, tqdm, pydub

 ## Developing Locally

 This project uses Poetry for dependency management and packaging.
-Follow these steps to setup a local development environment:
+Follow these steps to set up a local development environment:

 ### Prerequisites

-- Make sure you have Python 3.10 or newer installed on your machine.
+- Ensure you have Python 3.10 or newer installed on your machine.
-- Install Conda (I recommend Miniforge: [Miniforge GitHub](https://github.com/conda-forge/miniforge)) to manage your Python virtual environments
+- Install Conda (I recommend Miniforge: [Miniforge GitHub](https://github.com/conda-forge/miniforge)) to manage your Python virtual environments.

 ### Clone the Repository